more than words

 positive adoption language

-It’s okay to make mistakes when talking about adoption.
-One of the simplest ways to do better is by listening to how adoptees describe their own experiences and being open to rethinking phrases that may carry unintended implications.
-Small shifts in language may seem minor, but they can help create conversations around adoption that feel more respectful, informed, and emotionally aware.
+It's okay to make mistakes when talking about adoption.
+Most people are not trying to be hurtful and no one gets every term right all the time.
+One of the simplest ways to do better is to listen to how adoptees describe their own experiences and remain open to reconsidering language that may carry unintended implications.